By Sally Robertson, medwireNews Reporter

 Incidence rates for insulin resistance per 1000 person-years were 18 in never-smokers, 22 in ex-smokers, and 38 in current smokers.

 The hazard ratios for insulin resistance were 1.04 in ex-smokers and 1.93 in current smokers compared with never smokers, after adjustment for age, family history of diabetes, alcohol consumption, exercise, systolic blood pressure, triglycerides, and γ-glutamyltransferase.
 However, after further adjustment for leukocyte count, changes in smoking status, and changes in waist circumference, this increased risk was attenuated and was no longer significant.

 "A greater amount of visceral adipose tissue is related to insulin resistance and diabetes," note Morimoto et al. "Smokers tend to have a larger waist circumference than nonsmokers.
 The impact of current smoking on insulin resistance, might be, in part, mediated by visceral adipose tissue, visceral adipose tissue gain and systemic inflammation."

 The team also reports that the number of pack-years was positively associated with the risk for impaired insulin secretion in a dose-dependent manner, indicating the long-term effect of cigarette smoking for current smokers.

-The team says the findings might also be important for other Asian populations that have low insulin-secreting ability.
+The team says the findings might also be important for other Asian populations which have low insulin secreting ability.

 Licensed from medwireNews with permission from Springer Healthcare Ltd. ©Springer Healthcare Ltd. All rights reserved.
 Neither of these parties endorse or recommend any commercial products, services, or equipment.